scalawithcats/scala-with-cats/src/pages/adt-interpreters/effects.md

 }
 ```

 I have added a few conveniences which are defined in terms of the essential operations in our API.
+This already provides some examples of composition in our algebra.

 Finally, let's add an interpreter.
 I recommend you try implementing this yourself before reading on.